clinical-meteor/cookbook/cookbook/why.you.should.never.use.mongo.response.md

-In response to the classic article [Why You Should Never Use MongoDB](http://crater.io/posts/TYmdcGm5NayDJXD2k).
+I was recently asked about the article [Why You Should Never Use MongoDB](http://crater.io/posts/TYmdcGm5NayDJXD2k), and jotted down a few notes.

 ####1.
 Established & Enterprise Grade